-Prior to her service as Assistant Secretary, Ms. Lamb-Hale served by presidential appointment as the Deputy General Counsel for the U.S. Department of Commerce.
-In that role, she was the Chief Operating Officer of the Office of General Counsel, where she managed a $50 million operating budget and 300 attorneys, and assisted the General Counsel as the legal advisor to the Secretary of Commerce.
+Prior to her service as Assistant Secretary, Ms. Lamb-Hale served by Presidential appointment as the Deputy General Counsel for the U.S. Department of Commerce.
+In this role, she was the Chief Operating Officer of the Office of General Counsel, where she managed a $50 million operating budget and 300 attorneys and assisted the General Counsel as the legal advisor to the Secretary of Commerce.

 A native of Detroit, Michigan, Ms. Lamb-Hale practiced law in two major law firms where she specialized in business restructuring in the manufacturing industry and public finance.
 Throughout her legal career, Ms. Lamb-Hale advised boards of directors and senior executives on strategies and solutions to strengthen their financial position or to take advantage of acquisition or sale opportunities.
 After practicing as an equity partner with the Michigan based law firm of Dykema Gossett PLLC, where she served as the chair of the bankruptcy practice and as hiring partner, Ms. Lamb-Hale joined the law firm of Foley & Lardner LLP as an equity partner where she continued her counseling of corporate clients in significant business transactions, including out of court restructuring and bankruptcy.
 In addition to her client work, Ms. Lamb-Hale served as the Managing Partner of the firm’s Detroit office.
 As the Chief Executive Officer of the Detroit office, Ms. Lamb-Hale managed 80 employees and a $100 million operating budget.
 She was responsible for new business development, attorney recruitment and the implementation of the firm’s business and marketing strategies in the Michigan market.
 During her three-year tenure as Managing Partner, the net income of the Detroit office increased by 23 percent.